Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Growing market gives options to reduce roaming charges

 Myanmar, formerly known as Burma, borders India, Thailand, Laos and China with a population of 51 million.
 It attracts many visitors for both business and tourism purposes.
-If you are traveling to Myanmar, consider investing in a prepaid SIM card to mitigate your voice, text and data roaming expenses.
-You can purchase a starter pack with MMK300 credit for MMK1,500 (US$1.10).
-SimCorner's prepaid SIM cards let you enjoy local call, text and data rates in dozens of countries around the world.
+If you are travelling to Myanmar, consider investing in a prepaid SIM card to mitigate your voice, text and data roaming expenses.
+You can purchase a starter pack with MMK300 credit for MMK1,500 (CAD$1.41).

 There are three mobile networks in Myanmar with a fourth due to open in 2018.
 The three currently in operation are:

 Myanmar Posts and Telecommunications (MPT) operates under the slogan: “Moving Myanmar Forward”.
 That wasn’t always the case for the state-owned provider that owned a monopoly during the military regime and was charging CAD$255 for a SIM card with data as recently as 2013.

 As of 2016, MPT covered 90% of the nation with its 3G network.
 Its 4G coverage began in May 2017 in the following cities:

 MPT has a large retail outlet conveniently located in the Arrivals corridor at the Yangon International Airport.
 The starter pack costs MMK1,500 and comes with MMK300 in credit.
 You can add another MMK300 in credit at the 30- and 90-day marks.

 You can activate your SIM card by putting it in the phone, turning it on and either making a call or topping-up your card.
 After one of these actions is taken, you’ll receive an SMS message confirming your activation.

 Top-ups are available from MMK1,000 up to MMK30,000.
 Topping-up your SIM card extends your balance validity to a full year from the date of your last top-up.